uoregon-postlethwait/prost/docs/index.rst

   [GenomeAlignment]
   name: genome
   tool: bbmap
-  db: /path/to/databases/Danio_rerio.Zv9.dna.toplevel
+  db: /path/to/databases/Danio_rerio.GRCz10.dna.toplevel
   max_3p_mismatches: 3
   max_non_3p_mismatches: 2
   allow_indels: yes

 The configuration file as described above will not perform any annotations.
 See the file ``prost.config`` for a working example of annotation alignment sections.
-The annotation alignment sections follow the same structure as the **GenomeAlignment** section.
+The **AnnotationAlignment** sections follow the same structure as the **GenomeAlignment** section; the only difference being that the **db** field must point to a FASTA file instead.

 Currently, (nearly) every option in the **General** section of the configuration file can also be controlled via command line flags.
 See